 NBE in Action

-24/7 Access: A toll-free telephone network allows you to reach an NBE account manager at any time of the day or night.
+24/7 Access: This core network allows you to reach an NBE account manager at any time of the day or night.
 This 24/7 access links you to the NBE team who is ready to assist you with your emergency blood shortage needs.
 During business hours the NBE team is available to assist you with your surplus challenges, general blood supply inquiries, as well as assisting your inventory staff in making critical, daily decisions that affect local patient care by managing the daily blood resource issues.

 Personalized Assistance: Our team of experienced account managers has a thorough understanding of the patterns and habits of the blood centers that comprise the NBE nationwide network.
 The NBE team offers trend analysis services based on the NBE's unique perspective of the nation's blood supply status.
 With just one call, you have access to hundreds of participating blood centers and hospitals nationwide.
 NBE provides personalized, customized assistance to our customers.